AndrewGregorovic/check_it/README.md

 # Check It :white_check_mark:

 This app aims to help users manage checklists of tasks to avoid the hassle of having to remember everything in our busy lives.
-The app will allow you to:
+The core functionality of the app will allow you to:
 - [x] Create new lists with an accompanying title, description (optional) and thumbnail image (optional)
 - [x] Edit current lists, including the ability to:
     - [x] Check items off after you complete them